rsm-gh/phantom-player/README.md

 *If the video is in a playlist, the playlist will be selected.

 ### Reproducing videos from torrents
-When it comes to torrents, the most important is to do not modify the data in order to continue seeding.

-With this software you can:
+When it comes to torrents, the most important is to do not modify the data to continue seeding.
+With this software, you can:
 + Add a parent directory and create a recursive playlist.
 + Add multiple directories to a play list.

-And the software will filter only the fully downloaded video files, display them nicely in the interface, and give you a streaming platform feeling.
+And it will filter only the fully downloaded video files and display them nicely in the interface, and give you a streaming platform feeling.

 Also, if there are multiple seasons, or you have many episodes to download,